AsgardCms/Documentation/Media-Module/thumbnails.md

 - **level:** [required] Level of brightness change applied to the current image.
 Use values between -100 and +100.

 ### Colorize

+Change the RGB color values of the current image on the given channels **red**, **green** and **blue**.
+The input values are normalized so you have to include parameters from 100 for maximum color value `0` for no change and `-100` to take out all the certain color on the image.

 #### Example